henryaj/buildgrid/CONTRIBUTING.rst

 We welcome contributions in the form of bug fixes or feature additions / enhancements.
 Please discuss with us before submitting anything, as we may well have some important context which will could help guide your efforts.

 Any major feature additions should be raised as a proposal on the `Mailing List <https://lists.buildgrid.build/cgi-bin/mailman/listinfo/buildgrid/>`_ to be discussed, and then eventually followed up with an issue here on gitlab.
 We recommend that you propose the feature in advance of commencing work.
-We are also on irc, but do not have our own dedicated channel - you can find us on #buildstream on GIMPNet and #bazel on freenode.
+We are also on irc - you can find us on #buildgrid on freenode.

 The author of any patch is expected to take ownership of that code and is to support it for a reasonable time-frame.
 This means addressing any unforeseen side effects and quirks the feature may have introduced.
 More on this below in 'Granting Committer Access'.